Yoko Miyama

 Abstract

-Naser Askari; Saber Gilani; Hossein Meighani; Amanollah Soleimani; Reza Ghahremani
+Saber Gilani; Naser Askari; Hossein Meighani; Amanollah Soleimani; Reza Ghahremani

 Abstract

-Optimizing light and nutrient circumstances has a key role in seedling quality and yield performance of cucumber seedling.
-The combined effects of light quality {blue (B), white [W; 41 % B, 39 % intermediate, and 20 % red (R)], RB [red (80 %) and blue (20%)], and R} and nutrient solution EC (1, 1.7, ...
+Optimizing light and nutrient supply has a key role in seedling quality and yield of cucumber seedlings.
+The combined effects of light quality {blue (B), white [W; 41% B, 39% intermediate, and 20% red (R)], RB [red (80%) and blue (20%)], and red (R)} and EC value of the nutrient solution (1, 1.7, and ...
+Read More

 Sasan Aliniaeifard; Mehdi Seif; Mostafa Arab; Mahboobeh Zare Mehrjerdi; Tao Li; Oksana Lastochkina